SwapneelM/awesome-particle-physics-for-non-physicists/README.md

 # awesome-particle-physics-for-non-physicists [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
+Particle physics is the branch of physics that studies the nature of the particles that constitute matter and radiation.
-A curated list of **introductory** resources to fundamental concepts in particle physics including the Standard Model, QED, QCD, Jets, Colliders, and Detectors.
-No background knowledge necessary (for the most part)!
+This is a curated list of **introductory** resources to fundamental concepts in particle physics including the Standard Model, QED, QCD, Jets, Colliders, and Detectors.
+The idea is to learn these concepts with no background knowledge necessary (for the most part)!

 ## Awesome list criteria